-Snacks and/or meals do not include the appropriate number of food groups.
+Standard not met: Snacks and/or meals do not include the appropriate number of food groups.

-5.2.2 SUGGESTIONS FOR FOOD FROM HOME:

-Suggestions for food choices that meet nutritional requirements are made available to the parents/guardians who send meals and/or snacks with their own children.
-Parents/guardians are encouraged to include at least two food groups, including one protein source, for each snack and four food groups for each meal.
-In addition, the parents are informed of the kashrut policy regarding food brought from home.
+5.2.2 Suggestions for Food from Home: Suggestions for food choices that meet nutritional requirements are made available to the parents/guardians who send meals and/or snacks with their own children.
+Parents/ guardians are encouraged to include at least two food groups, including one protein source, for each snack and four food groups for each meal.
+In addition, the parents are informed of the Kashrus policy regarding food brought from home.

-· Include copies of suggestions given to parents/guardians who send meals and/or snacks to children.
+§ Include copies of suggestions given to parents/guardians who send meals and/or snacks to children.

-Suggestions for nutritional choices are given to parents/guardians who send meals and/or snacks to children, and the suggestions include an appropriate number of food group items.
-Parents are also informed of the kashrut policy regarding food brought from home.
+Standard met: Suggestions for nutritional choices are given to parents/guardians who send meals and/or snacks to children, and the suggestions include an appropriate number of food group items.
+Parents are also informed of the Kashrus policy regarding food brought from home.

-Parents/guardians do not receive appropriate suggestions and information regarding the meals and snacks they send to the children in their care.
+Standard not met: Parents/guardians do not receive appropriate suggestions and information regarding the meals and snacks they send to the children in their care.

-5.2.3 FOOD STORAGE

-Food brought from home is stored appropriately
+5.2.3 Food Storage Food brought from home is stored appropriately

-· Describe what foods may be brought from home, how they are stored, and whether they are refrigerated when appropriate.
+§ Describe what foods may be brought from home, how they are stored, and whether they are refrigerated when appropriate.

-Food items are appropriately stored when brought from home.
+Standard met: Food items are appropriately stored when brought from home.

-Food items may be brought from home but are not monitored for refrigeration needs, and/orrefrigeration is not available for perishable foods.
+Standard not met: Food items may be brought from home but are not monitored for refrigeration needs, and/or refrigeration is not available for perishable foods.

-Food items are not brought from home.
+Standard not applicable: Food items are not brought from home.

-5.3 SOCIAL INTERACTION
+5.3 Social Interaction

-5.3.1 STANDARDS FOR MEALTIME:

-Mealtime is to be cultivated as a pleasant social time.
+5.3.1 Standards for Mealtime: Mealtime is to be cultivated as a pleasant social time.
 Staff members sit with children and encourage healthy social interaction, appropriate table manners, and good eating habits.